 But right now it is something different.
 We have never been more challenged or completely fed up with our situation, with millions of people working from home for the first time without choice or previous experience.
 For many, work is challenged due to spouses and children being at home all day too.
 For others, work is affected by them being on their own in a lonely situation all 24-hours of the day.

-So your leadership is needed more than ever.
 You need to motivate and engage your people – but that does not mean holding yet another ‘fun’ online meeting with games, polls and chats.
 Of course, good online meetings are necessary, but real engagement is essential throughout the whole working week.
 Your real challenge is to improve your ‘Leadership From Home’ without being worn out yourself.
-Here are a few tips to help you structure and invest your leadership time more effectively.

 6 tips to improve your Leadership From Home: